mediquo/docs-sdk/docs/sdk/ios/introduction.md

 }
 ```

-The SDK will only process its own messages so you can send it all incoming pushes if you can't filter them properly.
+The received push notifications should be forwarded to the SDK using this method.
+You can filter the pushes and send only the mediQuo ones or you can send all the received pushes, the SDK will only process its own messages.

 ```swift
 func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable: Any],